My family went to Penang Delight Cafe for a Malaysian lunch on a weekend.

 The server brought a sampler of guava soda for us to try.

 We ordered an Appetizer Sampler plate to try.
 The appetizer for one is $8.
 It came with 3 sauces, sweet chili, peanut and curry.
 The curry sauce was very rich in coconut flavour.
-More on following page.
-Click here to continue reading
+Continue reading

 When I was running some errands in Vancouver with Nanzaro, I stopped by City 1 Cafe for lunch.